avtrev/java-tetris/README.md

 Your can turn the speed increase off so that it stays the same speed the whole time.

 # CONTROLS

--h = show help menu
+- h = show help menu

--Enter or p = start/pause game
+- Enter or p = start/pause game

--Movements = Up Down Left Right Arrows
+- Movements = Up Down Left Right Arrows

--shift (left or right) = drop shape to bottom -Spacebar = rotate shape
+- shift (left or right) = drop shape to bottom

+- Spacebar = rotate shape

--z = set shape in place
+- z = set shape in place

--s = showscores
+- s = showscores

 -r = reset

 -f = toggle speed increase (default on)